Artists Statement

 Stage Management Philosophy

 As a Stage Manager, my number one goal is to ensure the production team is able to have the space needed for the creative process while also facilitating stress free rehearsals (relatively) and an on time production schedule.
-I like to try to be ahead of the needs of the director to ensure they are able to focus on the details of a show.
+I believe that it is critical to create a safe, welcoming environment that maximises the production's opportunity for collaboration and growth.
+It is also important to try to be ahead of the needs of the director to ensure they are able to focus on the details of a show.